LasCC/LasCC/README.md

     </a>
    <br/><br/>
    <p align="center">
-    A third-year student in cybersecurity at ESGI
+    Student in cybersecurity at ESGI
    </p>

    <a href="https://ludovic-cyber-sec.netlify.app/">